I have been thinking, thinking, thinking all day about the Sabres and how much they suck. (What a great way to start off a post, eh?)

 All of last season, I sounded like a recording, because whenever someone brought up how terrible the Sabres were, I said that the problem was as simple as a lack of leadership combined with the fact that the Sabres were slightly the youngest team in the league last year.
 Most young players are inconsistent, and for all of their talk about how there was plenty of leadership to go around in the locker room, it was painfully obvious by their play on the ice that it was all a farce.
 This was reinforced in the minds of all when they elected Craig Rivet, someone who had yet to play one game with the team, as their captain.
 Suddenly I could no longer laugh at teams that name the newly acquired their leaders.

+Before Craig Rivet was named captain but after he was acquired, I said that the Sabres would make the playoffs as the sixth seed and be eliminated in the second round.
 I still expected somebody to step up and take control of the locker room.
 I also expected the team to have grown out of some of their inconsistency.
 I still looked forward to a good deal of it, but not to the extent that was there last season.
 That did not change after Rivet was named captain.

 I was wrong to expect either thing.